Will 85 MPH in Texas up the speed elsewhere?

 By Joni Gray

 Where’s this rise in speed limits coming from?
-Since 1995, when Congress repealed all federally imposed speed limits, the states have taken responsibility for the posted limits of individual cities and towns.
+Since 1995, when Congress repealed all federally imposed speed limits, the states have taken responsibility for the posted legal speed limits of individual cities and towns.
 In the years that followed, speeds have been steadily on the rise.

-And the fatality numbers are alarming.
+The fatality numbers are alarming.
 The NHTSA reports that on average, 1,000 Americans are killed every month in speed-related crashes and 66% of speed-related crashes involve a single vehicle.

 No matter how you slice it, increasing the speed limit invites people to push the boundaries up.
 Or so says Jonathan Adkins, deputy executive director with the Governor’s Highway Safety Association in Texas.

 “Whenever we see a posted speed limit, we think we can go above it,” Adkins said.
-“We think we can go 5 or 10 mph above it and a lot of cases we can’t, so the reality is you’re talking about the flow of traffic being 90, 95, even a little bit more, and so if you’re in a crash, you’re just not going to survive, even if you wear a seatbelt.”
+“We think we can go 5 or 10 mph above it and in a lot of cases we can’t, so the reality is you’re talking about the flow of traffic being 90, 95, even a little bit more, and so if you’re in a crash, you’re just not going to survive, even if you wear a seatbelt.”

-With all the arguments for and against an 85 MPH posting, an unforeseen factor was alledgedly the cause of the first three accidents that occurred after the opening of SH130 in October of 2012.
-Officials in the area have reported that two wild hogs and a deer were hit on the the road since its opening.
+With all the arguments for and against an 85 MPH limit, an unforeseen factor was allegedly the cause of the first three accidents that occurred after the opening of SH130 in October of 2012.
+Officials in the area have reported that two wild hogs and a deer were hit on the road since its opening.
 A local news station reported video footage from the local police officials, showing examples of the feral hogs running into the highway and the easy access wildlife has to the high-speed road.
 They report that the hogs have become such a problem in the local area, that there is a bounty of $2 per tail on them due to overpopulation.

 So, with all the arguments about high-speed safety, the first accidents on SH130 did not reportedly involve speed.
-This does beg the question — will driving that fast put you in a more dangerous situation when wildlife has easy access to the highway?
+This does beg the question: will driving that fast put you in a more dangerous situation when wildlife has easy access to the highway?

-So with states looking for any way possible to become financially healthy and please an increasingly impatient constituency, the future of speed limit increases seems to be fast approaching — whether we like it or not.
+So with states looking for any way possible to become financially healthy and please an increasingly impatient constituency, the future of maximum speed limit increases seems to be fast approaching whether we like it or not.